bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Freeway panel.
 * Stagger cube transitions?
     * Centre front cubes animate first.
-    * Create stylesheet.
-Use Face classes for x and y.

 # Investigative TODO:
 * Why does Google search have show text as title?